galenseilis/old_blog/_posts/2023-02-26-what-are-ranks.md

 While the above definition is quite abstract, it assumes relatively little and provides an umbrella definition for various forms of ranking.
 I believe it has applications in [learning to rank](https://en.wikipedia.org/wiki/Learning_to_rank) recommendations or detect inequity in addition to some of its familiar uses.

 But what does this abstract definition mean?
 Well, in a pinch it means that a ranking is a collection of ranks that respect some order relation.
 Like the special cases of ranking given above, any abstract ranking takes a collection of instances of random variables and assigns a number that preserves an order within that collection.
 Not that this monotonicity applies to the ranks within the ranking, but ranks themselves are not monotonic functions of the outcome space due to the comparative and bounded way they are calculated.

+# Ranks vs Ratings

+I want to quickly share a distinct which I find valuable for avoiding certain confusions in mathematical modelling.
+In this post I am explicitly considering and defining ranking and ranks as functions that satisfy an order relation.
+This should be contrasted to asking someone to assign ordinals (e.g. Likert-like scales) or forced choice preferences to a selection of options because we often observe [intransitivity](https://en.wikipedia.org/wiki/Intransitivity) in human preferences.
+This intransivity violates the assumptions of a partial order that I made above, which even relaxing from a partially ordered set to a [weak ordering](https://en.wikipedia.org/wiki/Weak_ordering) will not satisfy.

+When I am thinking about these mathematical transformations that are guaranteed to preserve/reverse order I use the term **ranking**, whereas observations of preferences by a human/AI/system I would instead use the term **rating**.

+# Beyond Ranking Numbers

+I want to share a less obvious facet of ranking as I have defined it above.
+When (I believe) most people study [random variables](https://en.wikipedia.org/wiki/Random_variable) they are thinking about numerical-valued observations.

+# Conclusions

+Ranks